By using Replypad, you agree to our Cookie Policy.

 Rule #2 will follow, using the latest Label value that was updated in rule #1, thus setting Team to Support.

-Had the order of the rules been the other way around, then the the rule checking the label value wouldn’t have produced the same results and the conversation would not have been set with Team = Support.
+Had the order of the rules been the other way around, then the the rule checking the label value wouldn’t have produced the same results and the ticket would not have been set with Team = Support.

 Yes, this is much like coding, and the order of your commands is important!